SeansGravy/Yo/README.md

 ## 🛠 Lifecycle & Snapshot Tools

 - `yo system clean [--dry-run]` removes stale logs and lock files (or previews the files it would delete).
+- `yo system clean --release` clears previously packaged bundles and integrity manifests so you can rebuild from a clean slate before tagging.
 - `yo system snapshot [--name release_candidate]` archives configuration, telemetry, and log files to `data/snapshots/…tar.gz`.
 - `yo system restore <archive>` safely restores telemetry/config data (with path validation to prevent archive traversal).
 - Lifecycle events and snapshot metadata are tracked in `data/logs/lifecycle_history.json` so audits stay reproducible.